IndigenousEngineering/IndigenousEngineering.github.io/projects/Cherokee-Online.md

 To get a more authentic point of comparison for Cherokee attitudes I decided to test terms that many Cherokee people use to refer to themselves.
 The terms I tested as substitutes for the word "Cherokee" were the Syllabary characters *'ᏣᎳᎩ'* as well as their latinized transliteration, *'Tsalagi'.*

-The Cherokee Syllabary is recognizable and renderable across the internet and even in software development environments such as this jupyter notebook, as well as the python and markdown code used to create this analysis.
+The Cherokee Syllabary is recognizable and renderable across the internet and even in software development environments such as the Jupyter Notebook development environment I use, as well as the python and markdown code used to create this analysis.
 It is critically important to note here that support for Cherokee Syllabary characters such as *ᏣᎳᎩ* is a direct result of the concerted efforts of Cherokee tribes, technologists & engineers.

 These facts give the absence of Cherokee engineers & technology in the online conversation a particular irony: Cherokee innovation & technology power basic-to-advanced components of the most familiar technologies today (such as wireless internet & smartphones), yet the vocabulary around these terms remains dissociated from the idea of Natives in tech.
 It is not unreasonable to infer that while Cherokee innovation powers the internet, the words "Cherokee" and "innovation" are not strongly associated for non-Natives.